 Various issues can occur in a company, related to management and supervision, such as:

 There are various benefits of deploying a robust employee grievance policy with the most important factor being that it protects the employees from any kind of abuse.
 Employee grievances can occur due to a myriad number of reasons, as we discussed above.
-Hence, having a robust employee grievance mechanism in the organization helps ensure that the issues are resolved at the earliest, leading to a better company culture.
+Hence, having a robust employee grievance mechanism or an employee management system in the organization helps ensure that the issues are resolved at the earliest, leading to a better company culture.

 Some of the major benefits of employee grievance policies are: